JUNO's Impact on the Neutrino Mass Ordering from Lorentz Invariance Violation: Lorentz Invariance Violation in Neutrino Oscillation

 where $(a_L)_\mu$ and $(c_L)_{\mu\nu}$ are matrices in flavor space.
 The coefficients $(a_L)_\mu$ are CPT-odd and therefore break both CPT and Lorentz invariance, while the coefficients $(c_L)_{\mu\nu}$ are CPT-even and break Lorentz invariance but preserve CPT.
 When applied to neutrinos, the leading contributions from these operators take the form

-where Greek indices label flavor.
+Here, $\alpha, \beta = e, \mu, \tau$ denote flavor indices, while $\mu, \nu = 0,1,2,3$ are spacetime indices.
 These terms modify neutrino propagation by introducing new contributions to the effective Hamiltonian.
 Including standard vacuum oscillations, matter effects, the time-like LIV matrix components ($\mu, \nu = 0$) in the Sun-centered isotropic reference frame, the full Hamiltonian relevant for oscillations is as follows,

 where $H_{\rm MSW}$ is the contribution due to standard matter interactions, and $H_{\rm LIV}$ stands for LIV contribution given by

 The factor $-4/3$ appears\footnote{As a rotational invariant coordinate with isotropic conditions was chosen, the factor $-4/3$ appears due to that property of CPT-even coefficients.
 The derivation can be found in \cite{sahoo2022probing}.} because the trace component of $(c_L)$ is not observable in oscillation experiments \cite{barenboim}.
 The key feature of (\ref{eq:H-liv}) is the distinct energy dependence of the two terms: CPT-odd coefficients $a_L$ produce energy-independent shifts to the Hamiltonian, whereas CPT-even coefficients $c_L$ introduce corrections that grow linearly with the neutrino energy.
 As a result, different types of experiments—reactor, solar, atmospheric, and accelerator— are sensitive to different combinations of SME parameters.